 By Rob Stallworth

-About the Author: Rob Stallworth is a former Deputy Chief Probation and Parole Officer for the Virginia Department of Corrections.
+About the Author: Rob Stallworth is a Deputy Chief Probation and Parole Officer for the Virginia Department of Corrections in the Manassas, Virginia Field Office.
 His career spans more than 15 years with the department where he has served in various positions such as Gang Specialist and Academy Adjunct Instructor.
-Rob is currently a member of American Military University’s Public Safety Outreach Team.
+Rob holds a Bachelor of Science in Criminal Justice from Shippensburg University of Pennsylvania, and a Master of Arts in Journalism and Public Affairs from American University in Washington, D. C. He is also a member of American Military University’s Public Safety Outreach Team.